opensecuritycontroller/community/designs/logging_facade/logging_facade.md

 - **log4j2** version 2 -- very common and is currently used by most of the project directly.
 Considered second best.
   - XML, YAML or JSON configuration.

-- **log4j** -- Not actively maintained, though it significantly [outperforms](http://blog.takipi.com/the-logging-olympics-a-race-between-todays-top-5-logging-frameworks/) its successor according to some benchmarks.
+- **log4j** -- Not actively maintained, though it significantly [outperforms](http://blog.takipi.com/the-logging-olympics-a-race-between-todays-top-5-logging-frameworks/) its successor, according to some benchmarks.

 - **jacarta.commons.logging (jcl)** -- according to the [slf4j](https://www.slf4j.org/manual.html) documentation, buggy and not entirely reliable.